International Summer Course

 Dances of Dumfries House & Robert Burns: (1782 Minuets from John Riddell’s Scots Reels & Minuets, Lull Me Beyond Thee country dance, Beethoven’s Ecosaisse Opus 83)

-The Golden Ages of Dance as the Music of the Spheres: historical styles of Sanquhar and a celebration for the future.
+Theme: The Golden Ages of Dance as the Music of the Spheres.
+Historical styles of Sanquhar and a celebration for the future.

 Participants will create a Dance Drama inspired by the history of the Royal Burgh of Sanquhar including Victorian waltzing with the Strauss family connected to 1882 when the Town Hall was first opened.